Updated: Oct 25, 2021

-Craving snow in July?
+Craving snow this summer?
 You don’t have to be pursuing World Cup dreams to enjoy the summer-skiing experience at Timberline Ski Area in Mount Hood, Oregon.
 Hood offers an underrated adventure for anyone craving snow during the summer months.
 Elsie Halvorsen, a college racer and Mt.
 Hood veteran, shares 7 tips to make the most of a summer visit to Mt.
 Hood.

 Images courtesy of Timberline Lodge, Mt.
 Hood, Oregon.

 Located an hour from Portland, Oregon, Mount Hood is a picturesque glacier-covered volcano, best known as the second most climbed mountain in the world.
 It is also an iconic destination for American skiers.
 Timberline, located on the south face of Mount Hood, is open for skiing all twelve months of the year.
 Specific dates are dependent on seasonal snowmelt, make sure to check their conditions report before going.